20 July plot: Planned government

+Of the surviving members, only two eventually attained roles in post-war Germany analogous to those they were earmarked for in the planned post-assassination government: Paul Löbe became the first President by right of age of the Bundestag (but not its standing President) and Karl Blessing became the first President of the Bundesbank.
+Also, Andreas Hermes became chairman of the food committee in the Bizonal Economic Council after the war, but this was a role analogous to a parliamentary committee chairman rather than a government minister.

 It was planned to include one Austrian politician (probably Heinrich Gleißner or Karl Seitz) as minister without portfolio to keep Austria in the Reich.

 Albert Speer was listed in several notes of the conspirators as a possible Minister of Armaments; however, most of these notes stated Speer should not be approached until after Hitler was dead and one conjectural government chart had a question mark beside Speer's name.
 This (in addition to Speer being one of Hitler's closest and most trusted friends) most likely saved Speer from arrest by the SS.

 Wilhelm, Crown Prince of Germany, was also under suspicion as he was touted to be head of state after Hitler.
 He was placed under the supervision of the Gestapo and his home in the Cecilienhof at Potsdam watched.